What is THE LAB?

 What do we mean when we say COMMUNITY?

 We think of community in a very open way!
+Community can be a group of people that that share common interests, share a history, share a characteristic - community means a common bond is shared.
 This is an opportunity for you to work together, engage the public and have access to a great space to showcase your work.
-The golden rule—it must be collaborative!
-We want you to work together, either with each other or with the community.
+The golden rule—it must come from, engage, or interact with a community!
+We want you to work together with your community.

-Artists and curators are encouraged to submit exhibition proposals that consider collaboration in a variety of ways, possibly including:
+Artists and curators are encouraged to submit exhibition proposals that consider community in a variety of ways, possibly including:

-> A curated exhibition of works that collaborate with one another
+> A curated exhibition of works that tell a story of community

-> An interactive exhibition and invites the public to collaborate
+> An interactive exhibition and invites the community to interact

-> An exhibition that incorporates another artistic practice: dance, spoken word, stand-up comedy, musical performance, theatre, etc!
+> An exhibition that incorporates another artistic practices of the community: dance, spoken word, stand-up comedy, musical performance, theatre, etc!

 Simple examples to get you going:

-> An exhibition of work by multiple artists individual works organized around one theme
+> An exhibition of work by multiple artists individual works organized around your community

 EXHIBITION STIPENDS - $250.

 We are super excited to announce that Allen Tate Realtors is partnering with VAE to support THE LAB.
-This partnership allows VAE to offer a $250 exhibition stipend for each monthly collaboration.
+This partnership allows VAE to offer a $250 exhibition stipend for each monthly exhibit.

 THE PHYSICAL SPACE